 Private foundations and corporations understand the importance of leveraging resources to produce positive outcomes in high priority areas such as youth development, community connections and the strength of the future labor force.
 They recognize the dangers of the digital divide, the increasing numbers of people living below the poverty level, the epidemic of childhood obesity and the importance of young people developing strong communication, problem solving, decision-making, critical thinking and interpersonal skills.
-They're committed to funding programs, organizations and partnerships that produce tangible social and economic results.

-They also understand the value of pooling their investments to ensure a more strategic and comprehensive impact and make their money go farther than would otherwise be possible.
-Take time to find out what the priorities are for specific foundations and what they've funded in the past and make this information known to existing and prospective programs in your region.
+They're committed to funding programs, organizations and partnerships that are capable of producing tangible, positive social and economic results and they also understand the value of pooling their investments to ensure a more strategic and comprehensive impact and make their money go farther than would otherwise be possible.
+Take time to find out what the priorities are for specific foundations and what they've funded in the past.
 Develop relationships with program officers and take them on site visits.
 Create message points like those identified below that are aligned with their particular interests.

-Improving Health and Reducing Childhood

-Obesity The American Academy of Pediatrics now reports that overweight is the most common medical condition in six to 11 year olds - and getting worse.12 Poor nutrition and sedentary lifestyles cause serious health problems, lower self-esteem, lead to social and psychological problems and contribute to poor academic performance.
+Improving Health and Reducing Childhood Obesity.
+The American Academy of Pediatrics now reports that overweight is the most common medical condition in six to 11 year olds - and getting worse.
+Poor nutrition and sedentary lifestyles cause serious health problems, lower self-esteem, lead to social and psychological problems and contribute to poor academic performance.
 If this pattern continues into adulthood, as it usually does, it will lead to an unprecedented rate of premature death and disability, diminished workplace productivity and serious financial repercussions for families, insurers, healthcare providers and our society.
 Afterschool programs that include physical activity and nutrition-related activities such as cooking and gardening are making a difference that is increasingly recognized by hospitals and healthcare foundations, the insurance industry and healthcare providers - all of whom have a vested interest in the health and well-being of children and their families and many of whom are already investors in afterschool programs.
-Encourage programs to include these activities and to make them known to potential funders.
-It can and will make a difference.
+Making this information known to potential funders can and will make a difference.

-Strengthening the Quality of the Future Workforce
+Strengthening the Quality of the Future Workforce.
 Employers are seriously concerned about the quality of the current workforce and the increasing number of new hires who have limited reading, writing, problem solving and communication skills and a less than acceptable work ethic.
 Developing these skills is a high priority and a strong incentive for investments in afterschool programs, whether their student populations are at the elementary, middle or high school levels.
-It's important to keep in mind that the research makes it abundantly clear that students who are not fluent English-language readers by the end of the second grade typically have serious literacy challenges as adults - and that the additional support provided in afterschool programs helps develop and strengthen the skills, competencies, motivation and sense of personal responsibility of older students.
+It's also important to keep in mind that the research makes it abundantly clear that students who are not appropriately fluent English-language readers by the end of the second grade typically have serious literacy challenges as adults - and that the additional support provided in afterschool programs helps develop and strengthen the skills, competencies, motivation and sense of personal responsibility of older students.